bityoga/mysome_glusterfs/README.md

 **Refer :** [ansible-semaphore-setup-instructions](/wiki/semaphore_instructions/)

-For normal deployment process through terminal, ignore this and follow the instructions below.
+For normal deployment process, ignore this and follow the instructions below.

 ## Pre-requisites:
 - Ensure that you have installed ansible version 2.9.x on your local machine.
 Please see [https://www.ansible.com/] for further details on installing ansible on your local machine.